freenas/freenas-docs/userguide/tasks.rst

 and `strftime(3) <https://www.freebsd.org/cgi/man.cgi?query=strftime>`__
 *%Y*, *%m*, *%d*, *%H*, and *%M* strings that match names of the snapshots to include in the replication.
-For example, to replicate a snapshot named :samp:`auto-2019-12-18.05-20-2w` from a remote source, enter :samp:`auto-%Y-%m-%d.%H-%M-2w` as the replication task :guilabel:`Naming Schema`.
+For example, to replicate a snapshot named :samp:`auto-2019-12-18.05-20` from a remote source, enter :samp:`auto-%Y-%m-%d.%H-%M` as the replication task :guilabel:`Naming Schema`.

 The number of snapshots that will be replicated is shown.
 There is also a :guilabel:`Recursive` option to include child datasets with the selected datasets.

-Now choose the :guilabel:`Destination Dataset` to receive the replicated snapshots.
-Only a single dataset can be chosen.
+Now choose the :guilabel:`Destination` to receive the replicated snapshots.
+To choose a destination path, click |ui-browse| and select the dataset from the expandable tree or type a path to the location in the field.
+Only a single :guilabel:`Destination` path can be defined.

 Using an SSH connection for replication adds the :guilabel:`SSH Transfer Security` option.
 This sets the data transfer